nh-404/Python-Installation-Guide-for-Linux-Users./README.md

   sudo make install

  ```
-- Allow the process to complete and verify the Python version was installed sucessfully:
+- Allow the process to complete and verify the Python version is installed sucessfully:

 # Final Step: sucecssfully, python3 installation check

-- After done installation now check, is sucecssfully python3 installed or not
+- After done installation now checkout. is python3 installed sucecssfully  or not

  ```
  python3 --version